Little Richard, flamboyant rock ‘n’ roll pioneer, dead at 87

 Richard had hip surgery in November 2009 at Vanderbilt University Medical Center in Nashville, and asked fans at the time to pray for him.
 He lived in the Nashville area at the time.

-Former Associated Press Writer Larry McShane continued to this report.
+Former Associated Press Writer Larry McShane contributed to this report.